 No difficult people, no patience: that’s the equation.
 If the world were always soft and nurturing, like good mothers, we’d never develop the muscle of patience.
 Obnoxious people, difficult people, even our enemies, are our helpers too because they teach us to go deeper within ourselves and find our capacity for patience.
 If we are interested in personal growth and in developing our potential as human beings, we will view tough cases as objects of gratitude.
 We’ve got a debt to the entire world and all the beings in it, and our only response should be one of heartfelt gratitude.

 We didn’t singlehandedly create who we are at this moment.
 Our abilities, skills and knowledge all result from the kindness and actions of others, whether intentional or not.
 When we start to realize this interdependence, we resolve to share with others the goodness that we have received from all those who have touched our lives in direct or remote ways.
 To truly be good people, we must return their kindness.
 In showing us how to be good human beings, meditation on gratitude profoundly and positively impacts our life experience.
 It gives us joy and happiness, and teaches us to be for others what others have been for us.

 This article was adapted from Lama Jampa Thaye’s Mind Talk video “Power of Gratitude.”
-Mind Talks are available through Mindworks App, together with guided meditations, Daily Cup contemplations, meditation programs and more.
-Discover how Mindworks can help you establish or deepen your meditation practice with a 14-day free trial.
+Mind Talks are available through Mindworks Meditation Courses, together with guided meditations, meditation programs and more.
+Sign up to discover how Mindworks can help you establish or deepen your meditation practice.